xavierloeraflores/Delivery-Routing/algorithm-overview.md

 ### 6. Hash Table Strengths & Weaknesses

+Strengths:

+- Hash tables are very efficient for lookups since they can happen in constant time O(1).
+- Hash tables are also very efficient for insertions and deletions since they only need to change to update one array index for each operation as opposed to a linear data structure like an array or linked list which would need to update multiple indexes.
+- Hash tables are very flexible and can be used to store any type of data structure.
+- Hash tables feature collision resolution which handles the cases for multiple key-values hashing to the same index.

 Weaknesses:

 - Hash tables can be inefficient when there are a large number of collisions.
 - Hash tables do not allow null values
-- Hash tables have a limited capacity and will need to be resized if the number of elements exceeds the capacity.
+- Hash tables have a limited capacity and will need to be resized or utilize linked nodes if the number of elements exceeds the capacity.
 - Hash tables are unordered which do not allow for sorting and make it difficult to retrieve the data in a specific order.

 ### 7. Key Justification